 Five tiers, 178 steps, and 418 balusters – the Grand Staircase was completed in 1929, just after Eastern Oregon Normal School opened its doors.
 The staircase was built to provide pedestrian access to the campus.
 The steps are low and wide, which makes them easy to climb.
 Renowned Oregon architect John V. Bennes designed this architectural treasure, once described as the “most majestic steps in Oregon”.

 The architecture is Italian Renaissance Revival.
 Bennes found the style a fitting choice for eastern Oregon because the dry climate reminded him of northern Italy.
 He also chose this style for EOU’s Inlow Hall and Ackerman Hall.
-The shape of the staircase balusters is repeated in the window detail of both buildings.
+The shape of the staircase balusters was repeated in the window detail of both buildings.

-The staircase is made of buff-colored concrete – an estimated 17,470 square feet.
+The staircase was made of buff-colored concrete – an estimated 17,470 square feet.
 The balusters are cast stone with a molded concrete core.
 They have a fine grain rosy colored finish with a light-catching aggregate.
 This gives them their pinkish hue.

-And, in the winter, it is magical.
+And, in the winter, it was magical.

 The college steps are remembered as the perfect place for wedding proposals and a favorite backdrop for photos.
 Faculty members sat on the steps and ate their lunches.
 People utilized the space for meditation and reflection, akin to the labyrinths that have increased in popularity in recent years.